ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-getting-started.md

 # Getting started
 {: #deploy-ocp-getting-started}

 Deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 onto a Kubernetes cluster that is running on OpenShift Container Platform.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console on your cluster and manage the deployment and your blockchain nodes.
-After the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric uses a [Kubernetes Operator](https://www.openshift.com/learn/topics/operators){: external} to install the Fabric Operations Console on your cluster and manage the deployment and your blockchain nodes.
+After the Fabric Operations Console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
 {: shortdesc}

 If you prefer to automate the installation of the service, check out the [Ansible Playbook](/docs/hlf-support?topic=hlf-support-ansible-install-ibp) that can be used to complete all of these steps for you.